RSS Feed

 • Add onion and tomatoes to the stock.

-• Add bay leaves, garlic, allspice, coriander, and hot pepper flakes.
-Tie the coriander and allspice up in a piece of cheesecloth if you want.
+• Add bay leaves, garlic, allspice, coriander, black peppercorns and hot pepper flakes.
 Cover and bring to a boil and simmer 20 minutes.

 • Add the beets and stems to the soup.
 Bring to a boil and simmer on low for 10 minutes.